carlsmith/coffeeshop/docs/builtins.md

 ## Loose Ends

 - `galleryMode` True if the app is in gallery mode, else false.
+- `uniquePIN` A function that returns an incremented integer each time it's called.
 - `cosh` App internals.

 [1]: http://sugarjs.com/native